Recycling & Waste Reduction

 Recycling creates local jobs, drives Georgia’s economy, preserves natural resources for future generations by reducing the need for raw materials, and uses less energy to make new products.
-Norcross has a curbside recycling program for single-family homes that accepts a variety of materials, including paper, flattened cardboard, empty plastic bottles and jugs, and empty metal cans.
+Norcross has a curbside recycling program for single-family homes that accepts a variety of materials: paper, waxed cartons and flattened cardboard—including office paper and mail, juice and milk cartons, cereal boxes, shipping boxes and pizza boxes; empty and dry plastic bottles and jugs, such as soda, water, shampoo and detergent bottles; and empty and dry aluminum and steel food and drink cans.
 Please do not bag your recycling, and instead place it loose into your recycling bin or cart.
 Visit the Norcross Public Works webpage for more information about curbside recycling.

 In 2019, Norcross adopted an ordinance that requires all new multi-family residential developments to provide recycling access.
 Norcross also makes it easy for all residents to recycle non-traditional recycling items.
 The city provides a free drop-off for glass bottles and jars at Public Works, open Monday through Friday from 8 am to 5 pm, located at 345 Lively Avenue, Norcross, GA 30071.
 Twice a year, in spring and fall, Norcross hosts a drop-off recycling event to allow residents to recycle shredded paper, electronics, batteries, fluorescent light bulbs, and paint.